Andalusian elections

 The difficulty of mobilizing the voter

 The PSOE's problem in these elections is twofold.
 Beyond the downward trend in the last regional elections —with the exception of Castilla y León—, the case of Andalusia has its particularities.
-To begin with, the difficulty of mobilizing left-wing voters in an election where the opportunity for a change of government is not visible, as no polls predict that the left can combine to form a coalition and oust the PP. Therefore, in this sense, it is more difficult to mobilize left-wing voters.
-But another problem is added for the PSOE: they have detected that there are socialist voters who are leaning towards Moreno Bonilla to prevent him from having to pact with Vox to govern.
-That is, the PSOE in Andalusia has an electoral border with the PP because there is a part of the left-wing electorate that prefers to reinforce Moreno Bonilla —from the more moderate wing of the party— so that he has an absolute majority and thus make it impossible for the far-right to take power in the Junta.
+To begin with, the difficulty of mobilizing left-wing voters for an election in which the opportunity for a change of government is not visible, as no poll predicts that the left could unite to form a coalition and unseat the PP. Therefore, in this sense, it is more difficult to mobilize left-wing voters.
+But another problem is added for the PSOE: they have detected that there are socialist voters who are leaning towards Moreno Bonilla to prevent him from having to make a deal with Vox to govern.
+That is to say, the PSOE in Andalusia has an electoral border with the PP because there is a part of the left-wing electorate that prefers to reinforce Moreno Bonilla —from the more moderate wing of the party— so that he has an absolute majority and thus prevent the far right from taking power in the Junta.
 Not to mention, former Spanish president Felipe González agreed to share a stage with the PP candidate during the pre-campaign.

 Cargando